kevinhughes27/tournament-app/README.md

 yarn install
 ```

 Which will install the javascript dependencies for each client.
 The clients are configured in the root `package.json` file as `subPackages`.
+To update yarn dependencies run yarn from the client's directory since the root yarn install specifies `--frozen-lockfile`.

 ### Docker